United

 Goddard gets second billing here.
 I got the feeling she relished the

 part.
-The police captain and Goddard's character have a long mutual
+The police captain and her character have a mutual

-Note: Percy Helton turns in a brief, memorably humorous performance as one who is followed by shadows.
+Note: Percy Helton (top image) turns in a brief, memorably humorous performance.
+Because of more pressing issues, Robinson keeps him waiting, fully aware of his condition.
+Helton is being followed by shadows.
 Television pictures all over him.
 Especially on Wednesdays.
-Because of more pressing issues, Robinson keeps Helton patiently waiting.
-He is aware of Helton's condition and compassionately states he simply needs a “witness” to legally have the police look into the matter.
+The police captain compassionately states that he simply needs a “witness” to legally have the police look into the matter.
 Helton sincerely has no clue how to find one.
-Robinson suggests someone, a local doctor of psychology.
+Robinson suggests a local psychiatrist.
 Helton is highly encouraged.

 No comments: